 The latest developments in lens technology are designed to improve your quality of vision and to make even the stronger prescriptions thinner and lighter.

-An anti-reflection coating removes most of the light reflected from the surface of the lenses, making your vision clearer, especially in low light conditions.
+An anti-reflection coating removes most reflected light, allowing 99% of the light to enter your eyes.
+This makes your vision clearer, especially in low light conditions.
 It helps to reduce glare from headlights when you are driving at night.

 Multi-coated lenses, like Crizal UV, are increasingly popular as they combine the benefits of anti-reflection, scratch-resistant, water-repellant and UV filters to give you optimum quality of vision and comfort.

 Hi-index lenses are made of special higher density materials which allow higher powered prescriptions to be thinner and lighter in weight.
 This means greater comfort and your choice of frame styles may be less restricted.